Preserving Spectral Structure and Statistics in Diffusion Models: Experiments

 \subsection{Performance on Conditional Generation}

-To evaluate the controllability of InSPECT, we perform class-conditional generation on the CIFAR-10 dataset without retraining the entire model or training an external classifier model.
-During sampling, InSPECT starts from random noises with class-related mean and variance.
-Figure~\ref{fig:results_cifar10} shows representative samples generated for two specified classes (airplane and ship).
-InSPECT generates images that are consistent with the corresponding categories, demonstrating its effective class-conditional controllability.
-The results highlight that class-related spectral features can be preserved during our feature-preserving process, enabling more stable conditioning behavior and opening a promising direction for effective controllable generation based on invariant spectral features.
+To evaluate the controllability of PreSS, we perform class-conditional image generation on the CIFAR-10 dataset with spectral mean $\hat{\boldsymbol{\mu}}_\mathbf{c}$ and variance $\hat{\boldsymbol{\Sigma}}_\mathbf{c}$ conditional on class.
+During the training process, the denoising function $m_\theta$ itself remains unconditional.
+During sampling, PreSS starts from random Gaussian noise $\mathcal{N}(\hat{\boldsymbol{\mu}}_\mathbf{c},\ \hat{\boldsymbol{\Sigma}}_\mathbf{c})$ corresponding to the target class.
+Figure~\ref{fig:results_cifar10} shows representative samples generated for two classes (airplane and ship).
+PreSS generates images consistent with the specified categories, demonstrating its effective class-conditional controllability.
+Despite starting from a random noise, the model reliably generates samples with correct classes, suggesting that class-specific spectral statistics contain meaningful conditional information.
+This observation highlights the potential of leveraging spectral structure and statistics for stable and controllable generation.
+Additional conditional generation results are provided in Appendix~\ref{sec:conditional_generation_results}.

 [1]{\textbf{#1}}